mk-fg/python-onedrive/README.md

 to allow workarounds.

-This module tries to add workarounds for known-bad versions of requests, but if you experience errors similar to Issue #1 (with newer versions of modules, for example), please reopen the #1 or otherwise report the problem, patches are always welcome as well.
+This module tries to add workarounds for known-bad versions of requests, but if you experience errors similar to [Issue #1](https://github.com/mk-fg/python-skydrive/issues/1) (with newer versions of modules, for example), please reopen the issue or otherwise report the problem, patches are always welcome as well.